Colintraive

 Colintraive (Caol an t-Snàimh) is a village in Argyll and Bute, Scotland.
 Once the site where cattle were swum across the narrows to the Isle of Bute, the MV Loch Dunvegan — a ferry operated by Caledonian MacBrayne — now provides a link to the island.

 Geography and amenities

 Colintraive is located on the west coast of the Cowal peninsula.
-Its area includes Ardtaraig and Loch Striven to thenorth west, the head and the shores of Loch Riddon in the northeast, while the village itself faces the Kyles of Bute.
+Its area includes Ardtaraig and Loch Striven to the northwest, the head and the shores of Loch Riddon in the northeast, while the village itself faces the Kyles of Bute.
 The Colintraive area extends further south to Couston and around this hill back into Loch Striven again.

 The name Colintraive derives from Gaelic and means "swimming strait" or "swimming narrows".
 In the past, cattle were swum over from the Isle of Bute to Colintraive on their way to the markets of lowland Scotland.

 The village possesses a few facilities, primarily the Colintraive Hotel, and its small adjoining post office.
 A Heritage Centre opened in 2009.

 The nearest town of notable size on the mainland is Dunoon.